LSWR T14 class: Maunsell's modifications

 Between 1930 and 1931, Richard Maunsell, who was adept at improving locomotives by redesigning and simplifying them, applied his principles to all members of the class.
 The infamous Drummond 'paddlebox' splashers over the driving wheels were removed to be replaced by a simple raised running plate.
 A further improvement was the installation of mechanical lubricators; this in tandem with the removal of the bulky "paddlebox" splashers went some way towards curing the problem of over-heated axle boxes.
-He also fitted his own superheater design, and reduced the boiler pressure to 175 lbf/in².
+He also fitted his own superheater design, and reduced the boiler pressure to 175 psi.
 However, the locomotive still used large amounts of coal and water, resulting in an overall lack of any performance improvement.

 Chimney modification

 In 1940, number 447's chimney required replacing due to wear and oxidisation.
 No Drummond spares were available, resulting in the application of a short stove-pipe chimney.
 When outshopped and pressed into service, there was a marked improvement in its steaming ability due to the improved draughting.
 The same enhancement was subsequently applied to all but one of the class as they went through Eastleigh works for overhaul.